felexkemboi/strongmind/README.md

 ## StrongMinds API

-Servers both Data Collection App and Datahub on the web
+Serves both Data Collection App and Datahub on the web

 ## Setting up
 - Clone the project to your machine by ```git clone git@github.com:made-by-people/strongminds-api.git```